slott56/slott56.github.io/Pelican/content/blog/2008/01/2008_01_12-python_as_config_language_forget_xml_and_ini_files.rst

 But they were in a home-brewed INI-like format.
-A format that was just enough :emphasis:`UN` like INI files that ConfigParser choked on it.
+A format that was just enough *UN* like INI files that ConfigParser choked on it.

 After spending a day on the problem, I slowly evolved a configuration that was palatable.
-The X12 message descriptions look something like this.  (:emphasis:`Warning`: elision, syntax errors may sneak in.)
+The X12 message descriptions look something like this.  (*Warning*: elision, syntax errors may sneak in.)

-..  code:

 ::